Menu

 Hershey Lofts

-The Hershey building was built in 1908 in Muscatine, Iowa, and was home to Hershey State Bank.
+The Hershey Lofts building was built in 1908 in Muscatine, Iowa, and was home to Hershey State Bank.
 In 2018, Bush Development purchased the property and renovated the five-story building into 25 market-rate apartments and commercial/retail space.

 Residential amenities include: